nostack-dev/ministate/README.md

 ## No Direct DOM Access within Components
 - Components must not directly invoke document functions, such as `document.getElementById`.
 Instead, they should rely solely on MiniState two API methods `watch` and `requestLocalStateChange` to manage their state and interactions.

+## No DOM changes without Transition match
+- All DOM changes made by the MiniState library should be commited after successful Transition only (transaction).
+We never update the DOM without matching a predefined transition.

 ### MiniState API
 - This approach adheres to a decoupled, component-based design where components request changes exclusively to their local state using MiniState.requestLocalStateChange(...), rather than modifying the state directly.
 MiniState evaluates these requests and determines if the state should be updated.
 Components can monitor their own and other components' states using MiniState.watch(...(value)=>{...}), which helps maintain an organized system with clear boundaries for state management.
 Direct imperative calls to document, window, or other browser DOM APIs are prohibited within components.